Peter Watson (arts benefactor): Art collecting and patronage

-In 1940, Watson provided funding for Cyril Connolly's Horizon and became its arts editor.
-Stephen Spender was also involved with the magazine initially.
-Watson was art editor for the magazine between 1940 and 1949.
-He rarely contributed articles, but gave many opportunities for his friends to have their pictures reproduced in the magazine, and also encouraged Horizon to look beyond British Art, particularly to Paris.
-Watson commissioned articles on artists barely known at the time in England, such as Balthus, Morandi and Klee.
-He persuaded Picasso's dealer, Daniel Kahnweiler, to comment on the contemporary art market; and he also got Michel Leiris to write about Giacometti.
-Spender recalled to Connolly's biographer, Clive Fisher, that Watson hated "priggishness, pomposity and almost everything to do with public life," and he suspected that he had educated himself "through a love of beautiful works and of people in whom he saw beauty ...".
-He added "When I think of him then, I think of his clothes, which were beautiful, his general neatness and cleanness, which seemed almost those of a handsome young Bostonian."
+In 1940, Watson financed Cyril Connolly's literary magazine Horizon and served as its arts editor until its closure in 1949.
+As its principal backer, he exercised considerable influence over its visual content, including the number of illustrations, while using the magazine to promote emerging artists and broaden its scope beyond British art, particularly toward Paris.
+He commissioned writing on relatively little-known figures in England at the time, such as Balthus, Giorgio Morandi, and Paul Klee, and facilitated contributions from figures including Daniel Kahnweiler and Michel Leiris.
+In its final issue, Horizon published one of the earliest substantial critical essays on Francis Bacon, written by Robert Melville.
+Stephen Spender later recalled that Watson disliked "priggishness, pomposity and almost everything to do with public life," and he suspected that he had educated himself "through a love of beautiful works and of people in whom he saw beauty..."
+He added, "When I think of him then, I think of his clothes, which were beautiful, his general neatness and cleanness, which seemed almost those of a handsome young Bostonian."